-Beef industry stakeholders from across the state participated in the Kansas Livestock Association (KLA) Leadership Conference January 20-21 in Topeka.
-During the two-day event, participants were exposed to services provided by KLA, the legislative process, industry advocacy and various aspects of beef production and marketing.
+(TOPEKA) – Beef industry stakeholders from across the state participated in the Kansas Livestock Association (KLA) Leadership Conference January 24-25 in Topeka.
+The two-day educational seminar exposed attendees to services provided by KLA, advocacy training and the legislative process.

-While at the Capitol, the group attended a meeting of the House Committee on Rural Revitalization and heard from KLA lobbyists on how they protect member interests during the legislative process.
-Attendees also had a chance to meet with their respective legislators to discuss important livestock industry issues.
+While at the Capitol, the group attended a Senate Agriculture and Natural Resources Committee meeting and heard from KLA lobbyists on how they protect member interests during the legislative process.
+Conference attendees also had a chance to meet with their respective legislators to discuss important beef and dairy industry issues.

 In addition, the Kansas Beef Council provided information on how checkoff dollars are used to promote beef, support important industry research and educate consumers about the benefits of including beef in a healthy diet.

-This year’s class brings the total number of graduates of the leadership training program to over 700 since it was initiated in 1981.
-Sponsors of the biennial event included the Farm Credit Associations of Kansas, K .
-Coe Isom and the Kansas Livestock Foundation.
+This year’s class brings the total number of graduates of the leadership training program to 714 since it was initiated in 1981.
+Sponsors of the biennial event included the Farm Credit Associations of Kansas, KCoe Isom and the Kansas Livestock Foundation.

 KLA is a trade organization representing the state’s livestock business on legislative, regulatory and industry issues at both the state and federal levels.
 The association’s work is funded through voluntary dues dollars paid by its 5,700 members.